Southern marsupial mole: Human interactions

-The southern marsupial mole was known for thousands of years to the aborigines and was part of their mythology.
+The southern marsupial mole was known for thousands of years to Australia's Indigenous people and was part of their mythology.
 It was associated with certain sites and dreaming trails such as Uluru and the Anangu-Pitjantjatjara Lands.
-Aborigines regarded the creature with sympathy, probably due to its harmless nature, and it was only eaten in hard times.
+They were regarded with sympathy, probably due to its harmless nature, and were only eaten during hard times.

 Aboriginal people have good tracking skills and generally cooperate with researchers in teaching them these skills and help finding specimens.
-Their involvement is instrumental in gathering information about the species’ habitat and behavior.
+Their involvement is instrumental in gathering information about the species' habitat and behavior.

 Historical records suggest that the southern marsupial mole was relatively common in the late 19th century and early 20th century.
-There was a large trade in marsupial mole skins in the Flike River region between 1900 and 1920.
+There was a large trade in marsupial mole skins in the Finke River region between 1900 and 1920.
 Large numbers of aborigines arrived at the trading post with 5-6 pelts each for sale to trade for food and other commodities.
 It is estimated that hundreds to several thousand skins were traded at these meetings, and that at the time the mole was relatively common.

 Conservation status

 So little is known about the southern marsupial mole that it is difficult to assess its exact distribution and how it varied over the last decades.
 However circumstantial evidence suggests that their numbers are dwindling.
 Although the decreasing acquisition rate is difficult to interpret due to the chance nature of the findings, there are reasons for concern.
 About 90% of medium-sized marsupials in arid Australia have become threatened due to cat and fox predation.
 A recent study indicates that remains of marsupial moles have been found in 5% of the cats and foxes faecal pellets examined.
 Moles are also sensitive to changes in the availability of their food caused by changing fire regimes and the impact of herbivores.
 The southern marsupial mole is currently listed as endangered by the IUCN.
-Efforts to protect this species focus on advocating for maintaining a healthy population of moles to better understand their biology and behavior, and for conducting field studies to monitor the species distribution and abundance with the help of Aborigines.
+Efforts to protect this species focus on advocating for maintaining a healthy population of moles to better understand their biology and behavior, and for conducting field studies to monitor the species distribution and abundance with the help of Aboriginal Australians.